×

 About Desmond Morris

-Desmond Morris is a world-renowned zoologist and the author of many books on human behaviour.
-He is also a practising artist and contributed the acclaimed Owl to Reaktion's Animal series.
-He lives in Oxford.
+Desmond Morris is a world-renowned zoologist and television presenter, and the author of many best-selling books on human and animal behaviour, including Cats in Art (Reaktion, 2017).
+He has also written four books in Reaktion’s Animal series.

 Reviews for Monkey